matiash-ok/Chapeu-Test-React-Solidity-/README.md

-# Getting Started with Create React App
+# Chapeu Test

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Ive learnt how to implement Solidity with React , making smart contrac

 ## Available Scripts